reeshuffled/reeshuffled.github.io/_posts/2025-02-14-Does-your-partner-need-to-be-your-best-friend?.md

 ---
 layout: post
 type: stub
-tags: ["Love/Romance"]
+tags:
+- Love/Romance
-title: "Does your partner need to be your best friend?"
+title: Does your partner need to be your best friend?
 slug: partner-best-friend
 description: I do not think that your partner has to be also your best friend, but why?
 ---

 I do not think that your partner has to be also your best friend.